 Tsaatan Taiga Mongolia

 There are two main areas where the Tsaatan community lives and herds reindeer, called the East Taiga and West Taiga respectively.
-Tsagaan Nuur village is conveniently located between these two areas, central to the entire Tsaatan community.
-Please note that the taiga areas are highly distinct ecological zones as compared to the steppe ecosystems found throughout Mongolia.
+White Nuur village is conveniently located between these two areas, central to the entire Tsaatan community.
 When traveling from Tsagaan Nuur village to the Tsaatan’s herding camps you will pass from a steppe (grassland) ecosystem, into a taiga (boreal forest) ecosystem, delineated by a marked change in vegetation and topography.

 The West Taiga is notoriously rugged, with steep, wooded, mountainous terrain, rocky slopes, and rivers that can be impassible during portions of the year.
 With the exception of a few camp locations situated at the back of Harmae valley on the edge of the taiga, the West Taiga is only accessible by horseback, with average camp distances ranging from 10-40 km from the edge of the taiga.